 The University of Arizona Research Computing facility has many commercial and freeware packages installed on our supercomputers.
 Our approach to acquisition of additional software depends upon its cost, licensing restrictions, and user interest.

 Single User Interest The license for the software is purchased by the user and his/her department or sponsor.
 This software is best installed by the user.
-There are two main options; the first and easier, is to install the software in /home or /extra using the example procedure.
+There are two main options; the first and easier, is to install the software in their own accounts using the example procedure.
 The second is to use the "unsupported / contrib" environment.
 The advantage is that you can share the software built here with other users.
 This is created by sending a request to HPC Consult who will create an "unsupported" group on Ocelote or "contrib" on Puma.
 Here you can build software and add users.

 - Group Interest If a package is of interest to a group of several users, the best approach at first is for one user to act as a primary sponsor and arrange to split the procurement/licensing costs among the group.
 We can install the software and manage the user access according to requests from the group.